 Teaching Journalism and Media at Suffolk University, her research interests include the media’s role in shaping the sphere of public discourse, media criticism, media coverage of social and political conflicts, and representation of minorities in the media.
 Her book, Israeli Media and the Framing of Internal Conflict: The Yemenite Babies Affair, was published by Palgrave Macmillan in 2009.

-Isaama Stoll is a rabbinical student at Hebrew Union College Jewish Institute of Religion in Cincinnati.
-A native of the Washington D.C. area, she graduated from Carleton College with a Bachelors of Arts in Religious Studies.
+Rabbi Isaama Stoll is the associate chaplain of Jewish life and Hillel Jewish educator at Elon University in North Carolina.
+A native of the Washington D.C. area, Isaama Stoll graduated from Carleton College with a Bachelors of Arts in Religious Studies.
 During her time at Carleton she worked as a leader of both the campus’ Jewish and African American communities.
 As part of her rabbinical training she has served as the student rabbi of B’nai Israel Synagogue in Grand Forks, North Dakota.
 Isaama is passionate about questions of Jewish diversity and the importance of diversity in the rabbinate.
 She has written curricula for teens on inclusive Judaism and race in Israel.
 Isaama leads services in a unique interactive style with an eye toward understanding the importance of diversity through the lens of Jewish text.

 Frances Wilson of Hawaii is a convert to Judaism who has worked for many years in the field of early childhood and Montessori education.
 Wilson has participated in the Disney College program, the White House internship program, as well as the TALMA Teacher Fellowship Program in Mitzpe Ramon, Israel.
 In addition, she has used her platform as the winner of four beauty pageants to promote women’s and children’s causes.